-- The message that the information source produces can be represented by a vector of characters $X_1, X_2, \ldots, X_n$ . - A perpetual message source would produce a never-ending sequence of characters $X_1, X_2, \dots$ - These $X_k$ 's are random variables (at least from the perspective of the decoder; otherwise, these is no need for communication). - For simplicity, we will assume our source to be discrete and memoryless.

-Assuming a discrete source means that the random variables are all of discrete; that is, they have supports which are countable.
-Recall symbols foothat "countable" means "finite" or "countably infinite".
+- The message that the information source produces can be represented by a vector of symbols (characters) $X_1, X_2, \ldots, X_n$ . - A perpetual message source would produce a never-ending sequence of symbols $X_1, X_2, \dots$ - These $X_k$ 's are random variables (at least from the perspective of the decoder; otherwise, these is no need for communication). - For simplicity, we will assume our source to be discrete and memoryless. - Assuming a discrete source means that the random variables are all discrete; that is, they have supports which are countable. - \ Recall that fountable" means "finite" or "countably infinite". - \ We will further assume that they all share the same support and that the support is finite. - · This support is called the source alphabet. - · See Example 2.7 for some examples. - Assuming a memoryless source means that there is no dependency among the symbols in the sequence. - \ More specifically,